unlock-protocol/docs/docs/core-protocol/smart-contracts-api/PublicLock.md

 function getCancelAndRefundValue(uint256 _tokenId) external view returns (uint256 refund)
 ```

-due to the time required to mine a tx, the actual refund amount will be lower than what the user reads from this call.
+Due to the time required to mine a tx, the actual refund amount will be lower than what the user reads from this call.

 *Determines how much of a refund a key owner would receive if they issued*